dhruvddv/Fyyur-Artist-Booking-Site/README.md

 To start and run the local development server,

-1. Initialize and activate a virtualenv: conda activate base
+1. Initialize and activate a virtualenv

 2. Install the dependencies:
  pip install -r requirements.txt